All Episodes

 And he goes on to say the liberal political culture on American college campuses sees no virtue in forbearance or tolerance towards dissenting views, real dissent, not the shy diffidence of a powerless minority.

-American college campuses are today plagued by a cast of insecure Locusts who are simultaneously fragile as porcelain and uncompromisingly confrontational.
+American college campuses are today plagued by a cast of insecure locusts who are simultaneously fragile as porcelain and uncompromisingly confrontational.

-The same cast of characters writes a love letter to ourselves, creates ideologically, you know, safe spaces where intellectual stimulation is thought tantamount to trauma.
+This same cast of characters writes a love letter to ourselves, creates ideologically, you know, safe spaces where intellectual stimulation is thought tantamount to trauma.

 And he goes on from there to go on.